istio/istio.io/content/docs/tasks/security/rbac-groups/index.md

     EOF
     {{< /text >}}

-1. Once the RBAC policy take effect, verify that Istio rejected the curl connection to the `httpbin` service:
+1. Once the RBAC policy takes effect, verify that Istio rejected the curl connection to the `httpbin` service:

     {{< text bash >}}